COMMON NAME (SCIENTIFIC NAME)Eryx colubrinus

 Program and General Information

 The Kenyan Sand Boa is one of the smallest boa species in the world, averaging just 15-25 inches long.
 A native of Eastern Africa, this boa has adapted itself to a life spent beneath the sand of the desert borders and scrublands found there.
-Its’ mottled yellow, orange, and brown coloration helps it to blend it its arid surroundings, while its’ wedge-shaped head allows it to glide through the sand as though it were swimming.
+Its mottled yellow, orange, and brown coloration helps it to blend it its arid surroundings, while its’ wedge-shaped head allows it to glide through the sand as though it were swimming.
 A hunter by nature, the boa uses the sand to hide itself from prey, ambushing them and dragging them under the sand to either crush or suffocate them.
-In this way it hunts other small desert natives including mammals, birds, and reptiles.
+Breeding season occurs primarily in the spring and summer.

 Common Physical Features